danrue/ragnar-esque/README-Bisection.md

 Both utilities are written to be idempotent, so that if a bisection fails for some reason, bisect-lkft can be restarted and most of the builds and test will not be re-run.
-It will pick up where it left off.
+Rather, it will pick up where it left off.

 rekernel-rootfs artifacts can be found in ~/ragnar-artifacts/rekernel-rootfs, and bisect-lkft artifacts can be fonud in ~/ragnar-artifacts/bisect-lkft.

+Before bisecting, bisect-lkft will verify the GOOD and BAD commits to ensure the test setup is correct.

 ### Setup